JLospinoso/jlospinoso.github.io/_posts/2018-07-12-fish-out-of-water.md

 title: Fish Out of Water (External Article)
 image: /images/fish_out_of_water.jpg
 date: 2018-07-12 06:00
-tag: How the Military Is an Impossible Place for Hackers, and What to Do About It
+tag: How the Military Is an Impossible Place for Hackers and What to Do About It
 categories: [commentary, military, hacking]
 ---
 [1]: https://warontherocks.com/2018/07/fish-out-of-water-how-the-military-is-an-impossible-place-for-hackers-and-what-to-do-about-it/